VladimirtheGreatest/e-commerce-grocery-store/README.md

 # e-commerce-grocery-store
 E-commerce grocery store including shopping cart, shopping list, basic menu and store layout. (built with HTML, CSS and JavaScript.)
+E-commerce store will provide customers option to choose from the range of vegan products.
+Chosen products will be added to the shopping cart in the top right corner.
+Shopping cart will be revealed as a dropdown side-menu.
+Customer will be able to see chosen products and modify the cart by adding more or deleting.
+Once decided to purchase, customer will be able to check-out and finish his shopping by proceeding to the payment page.